top of page

 • First day absence calls

-• Early involvement of Educational Welfare Officer and school Welfare Officer
+• Early involvement of Educational Welfare Officer and school Family Support Worker

 Regular attendance at school is vital to help children achieve and get the best possible start in life

 Children who frequently miss school often fall behind.
 There is a strong link between good school attendance and achieving good results.
-It is proven that attainment is connected to good attendance, missing school could have an impact on your child’s education, remember that one day’s absence is 25 lessons missed.
+It is proven that attainment is connected to good attendance, missing school could have an impact on your child’s education, remember that one day’s absence is 5 lessons/learning opportunities missed.
 This is valuable learning time that cannot be given back.
-For example, only 12% of pupils with below 80% school attendance achieve five or more GCSEs at grades A*-C including English and Maths, compared to 68% for pupils with attendance greater than 95%.

 Thinking of taking your child out of school in term time?